gplepage/lsqfit/doc/source/overview.rst

 eigenvectors are likely to be quite inaccurate, as is any method for computing the inverse matrix.

-The standard solution to this common problem in least-squares fitting is to introduce an *SVD* cut, here called ``svdcut``::
+One solution to this common problem in least-squares fitting is to introduce an *SVD* cut, here called ``svdcut``::

    fit = nonlinear_fit(data=(x, ymod), fcn=f, prior=prior, p0=p0, svdcut=1e-15)

-Then the inverse of the ``y`` covariance matrix is computed from its eigenvalues and eigenvectors, but with any eigenvalue smaller than ``svdcut`` times the largest eigenvalue replaced by the cutoff (that is, by ``svdcut`` times the largest eigenvalue).
-This limits the singularity of the covariance matrix, leading to improved numerical stability.
-The cost is less precision in the final results since we are in effect decreasing the precision of the input ``y`` data.
+This regulates the singularity of the covariance matrix by, in effect, replacing its smallest eigenvalues with ``svdcut`` times the largest eigenvalue.
+The cost is less precision in the final results since we are decreasing the precision of the input ``y`` data.
 This is a conservative move, but numerical stability is worth the tradeoff.
+The listing shows that 2 eigenvalues are modified when ``svdcut=1e-15`` (see entry for ``svdcut/n``); no eigenvalues are changed when ``svdcut=1e-19``.

-Note that taking ``svdcut=-1e-15``, with a minus sign, causes the problematic modes to be dropped.
-This is a more conventional implementation of *SVD* cuts, but here it results in much less precision than using ``svdcut=1e-15`` (giving, for example, 1.993(69) for ``E1/E0``, which is almost three times less precise).
-Dropping modes is equivalent to setting the corresponding variances to infinity, which is (obviously) much more conservative and less realistic than setting them equal to the *SVD*\-cutoff variance.
+The *SVD* cut is actually applied to the correlation matrix, which is the covariance matrix rescaled by standard deviations so that all diagonal elements equal 1.
+This helps mitigate problems caused by large scale differences between different variables.
+Any eigenvalue smaller than ``svdcut`` times the largest eigenvalue is replaced by ``svdcut`` times the largest eigenvalue.
+Thus larger values for ``svdcut`` affect larger numbers of eigenmodes and increase errors in the final results.

-The error budget is interesting in this case.
+The error budget is different in this case.
 There is no contribution from the original ``y`` data since it was exact.
 So all statistical uncertainty comes from the priors in ``max_prior``, and from the *SVD* cut, which contributes since it modifies the effective variances of several eigenmodes of